-- Being 45 years of age or older – The risk for Type 2 diabetes tends to increase with age, but patients of any age can be diagnosed, including children.
+- All adults over the age of 45 – The risk for type 2 diabetes tends to increase with age, yet patients of any age can be diagnosed, including children.

-- Family history of diabetes – If Type 2 diabetes and/or pre-diabetes run in your immediate family, you may be at a higher risk.
+- Family history of diabetes – If type 2 diabetes and/or pre-diabetes run in your immediate family, you may be at higher risk.

-- Sedentary lifestyle – You don’t spend enough time exercising and do so less than three times per week.
+- Sedentary lifestyle – You don’t spend enough time exercising, and you exercise less than three times per week.

-- Polycystic ovarian syndrome – Women with PCOS also have increased risk for becoming diabetic.
+- PCOS – Women with PCOS also have increased risk for becoming diabetic.

 If any of these risk factors apply to you, it’s important to take action.
-With help from your primary care doctor, you can learn how to correctly manage your health and eventually lower your risk for Type 2 diabetes.
-As your doctor gets to know you, he or she will learn what works best for you and be able to guide you in the right direction.
+With help from your primary care doctor and our registered dietitian nutritionist (RDN), you can learn how to correctly manage your health and eventually lower your risk for type 2 diabetes.
+As your doctor gets to know you, he or she will learn what works best for you and will be able to guide you in the right direction.

 How Can I Prevent Diabetes?

-Losing weight is one of the most effective ways to prevent Type 2 diabetes.
+Losing weight is one of the most effective ways to prevent type 2 diabetes.
 This is because when you have too much fatty tissue, your body has trouble responding to insulin.
-Fortunately, there are many easy ways to eat a healthier diet and increase activity levels.
-For starters, try walking for 30 minutes a day, five days a week and cut back on sugary drinks and snacks.
-You can discuss personalized diet and fitness plans with your doctor to find one that best fits your needs.
+Fortunately, there are many easy ways to eat a healthier diet and increase your activity.
+For starters, try walking for 30 minutes a day, five days a week, and cut back on sugary drinks and snacks.
+You can discuss personalized diet and fitness plans with our RDN to find one that best fits your needs.

-For women with PCOS, another way to prevent Type 2 diabetes is by managing your condition.
-At Vanguard Medical Group, you’ll find expert women’s health practitioners who can provide regular checkups and testing, as well as prescribe any necessary medication.
+For women with PCOS, another way to prevent type 2 diabetes is by managing your condition.
+At Vanguard Medical Group, you’ll find expert women’s health practitioners who can provide regular checkups and testing and prescribe any necessary medication.